Category Archives: Same-Sex Marriage

 Half a World Away (or Further)

 The Church’s issuance of what is undoubtedly only the first guidance and instructions to priesthood leaders in the United States relative to gay marriage has led to a lot of commentary around the world.
 I provided my own comments on the topic and then looked around for thoughtful comments by others.
-Some I found were just that—thoughtful.
-Others, not so much.
-One interesting read was penned by New Zealander Gina… Read More »
+Some I found were… Read More »

 Traversing Rough Waters

 A while back I posted my thoughts about the demise of traditional marriage and the ascendency of same-sex marriage in Utah.
 The gist of my opining is that I really am not happy with the track down which I see our society moving.
 (You can read that post for more on my feelings.)
-There has been a bit happening since then along this track, some obvious and some not-so-obvious.
-First,… Read More »
+There has… Read More »

 Are LDS Tensions Really Mounting?

 In an essay posted two days ago on Religion Dispatches, commentator Joanna Brooks examined what appeared—at least to her—to be “divergent impulses on LGBT issues” among Mormons.
-The essay, entitled, “‘Hardwired’ for Hetero Marriage, LDS Tension Mounts Over LGBT Rights,” seemed focused on magnifying the apparent dichotomy between actions by those in the US Senate (including active LDS members Harry Reid and Orrin Hatch) who passed the Employment Non-Discrimination Act… Read More »
+The essay, entitled, “‘Hardwired’ for Hetero Marriage, LDS Tension Mounts Over LGBT Rights,” seemed focused on magnifying the apparent dichotomy between actions by those in the US Senate… Read More »